FluxML/fluxml.github.io/tutorials/_posts/2021-10-14-vanilla-gan.md

 end
 ```

-For the hyperparameters shown in this example, the generator produces useful
+For the hyper-parameters shown in this example, the generator produces useful
 images after about 1000 epochs.
 And after about 5000 epochs the result look
 indistinguishable from real MNIST data.
 Using a Nvidia V100 GPU on a 2.7
 GHz Power9 CPU with 32 hardware threads, training 100 epochs takes about 80